After the title and the book cover, your description is the most important book marketing material.

 Why Your Book Description Matters

 The book description is the pitch to the reader about why they should buy your book.
-It is sales copy to get them to see that the book is for them (or not), and then make the purchase.
+When done right, it directly drives book sales.

 There are so many examples of how book descriptions lead to huge changes in sales.
 One of my favorite stories is for JT McCormick’s book, I Got There.

 Despite having a nice cover and receiving good reviews, it wasn’t selling as many copies as it should have.
 So we dove into the book description, figured out the flaws, and completely revamped it.

 Sales doubled – within an hour.